linz/basemaps/docs/api/empty-tiles.md

 Serve HTTP 200 Ok, With a `content-length: 0` which is a 0 byte response.

 Pros:

 - ✔️ Supported in GIS ArcGIS/QGIS
 - ✔️ Supported by ArcGIS Online, Leaflet, OpenLayers
 - ✔️ Supported by HTTP RFC "May return 0 byte 200"
 - ✔️ Recommended option from OGC Tile API

 Cons:

-- ❌ Not supported by maplibre
+- ❌ Not supported by maplibre/mapbox
 - ❌ HTTP RFC suggests that while valid servers "ought to return 204 No content"

 ## 204 No Content

 return HTTP 204 No Content with no body

 Pros:

 - ✔️ Supported in GIS ArcGIS/QGIS
 - ✔️ Supported by LeafLet, OpenLayers
 - ✔️ Supported by HTTP RFC "ought to return 204"